 - 1. Everything is a Thing.
-Which addresses the problem of having multiple representations of the same underlying concept. - 2.
+Which unifies multiple representations of the same underlying concept into a single abstraction. - 2.
 Closing the Roof.
 A pattern that encloses the structure and meaning of a meta-architecture by stopping the seemingly infinite escalation of meta-levels. - 3.
 Bootstrapping.
-Which solves the fact that any enclosed structure able to define itself relies on a (small) set of basic definitions, upon which it can build more complex structures.
+Which provides a way for enclosed structures to define themselves, by relying on a (small) set of basic definitions, upon which it's possible to build more complex structures.